-Shares of this leading chemical and specialty materials maker, which currently carries a Zacks Rank #3 (Hold), have lost 15.4% over the past year compared with the 10.2% decline of its industry.
+Shares of this leading chemical and specialty materials maker are down 18.7% over a year compared with the 40.8% rise of its industry.

-Celanese continues to actively pursue acquisitions, which are providing it opportunities for additional growth, investment and synergies.
-The acquisitions of SO.F.TER., Nilit and Omni Plastics (each having project opportunities of 500 or more) are expected to significantly contribute to earnings expansion in the EM segment.
+Celanese also continues to actively pursue acquisitions, which are providing it opportunities for additional growth, investment and synergies.
+The acquisitions of SO.F.TER., Nilit and Omni Plastics are expected to significantly contribute to earnings expansion in the Engineered Materials segment.
+The acquisition of Elotex will also boost the company’s position in the vinyl acetate ethylene emulsions space.

-Improving industry fundamentals and favorable global supply and demand dynamics also augur well for Celanese’s Acetyl Chain segment.
 The company is also implementing several process improvement projects across a global network of acetyls manufacturing plants.
-All these positions the Acetyl Chain unit for solid growth.
+All these positions its Acetyl Chain unit for solid growth.

 Celanese Corporation Price and Consensus

 Better-ranked stocks worth considering in the basic materials space are Agnico Eagle Mines Limited AEM, Barrick Gold Corporation GOLD and Franco-Nevada Corporation FNV.